Lignans protect the prostate gland

 As for me and my family we choose to enjoy lignan-rich food.
 My last PSA was 0.9; off the scale.

 I do hope you can now answer this question authoritatively, based on the research.
-The lignans in flaxseed are indeed good for prostate cancer; and a whole lot of other conditions.
-They will also mean a lot less stressing and straining on the loo; that's a blessing not to be underestimated.
+The lignans in flax seeds are indeed good protection against prostate cancer; and a whole lot of other conditions.
+They will also mean a lot less stressing and straining on the loo; that too is a blessing not to be underestimated.

 User-friendly and helpful?